-- Make successful transactions out of every lead
+- They want to make successful transactions out of every lead

 What about a typical industry leader?

-- Be the reference point on particular topics.
+- They want to be the reference point on particular topics.

-- Win a market share in a particular region.
+- They want to win a market share in a particular region.

-- Grow systematically as a brand and company.
+- They want to grow systematically as a brand and company.

 Where are you now?

 Sometimes, all you desire is to win.
-Like you, we also want to win.
-However, that should only be an intermediate goal.
+Sometimes we also want to win.
+However, that should be an intermediate goal.
 Always keep the short-term and long-term goals concurrent.
-Pursue them together.
+Pursue them both together.